pactflow/docs.pactflow.io/website/docs/docs/user-interface/bi-directional.md

 title: Bi-Directional Contract Testing
 ---

-This section describes the bi-directional contract testing screens in PactFlow.
+This section describes the Bi-directional Contract Testing screens in PactFlow.
+Bi-Directional Contract Testing is a type of **static contract testing** where two contracts - one representing the consumer expectations, and another representing the provider capability - are compared to ensure they are compatible.
+Refer to the [docs](/docs/bi-directional-contract-testing) for more on this feature.

 ## Overview tab